May 27, 2022

 Source: https://qph.fs.quoracdn.net/main-qimg-2effc0be8c4ff02f065339aebda08596-c

-The most common courses of treatment that I see recommended are prolonged static stretches of the muscles on the front of the wrist and forearm, active range of motion exercises for the wrist and hand in all motions, stretching of the thumb muscles, and tendon and nerve glide activities.
+The most common treatments I see recommended include prolonged static stretching of the muscles on the front of the wrist and forearm, active range of motion exercises for the wrist and hand in all directions, stretching of the thumb muscles, and tendon or nerve gliding activities.

-The picture below shows an example of a thumb that is internally rotated (the yellow area) relative to the position of the wrist.
-The blue arrow shows a thumb that is better able to externally rotate relative to the wrist than the yellow arrow.
+The image below shows an example of a thumb that is internally rotated relative to the wrist, highlighted in yellow.
+The blue arrow shows a thumb that is better able to externally rotate relative to the wrist.
 (Figure 2)

 Figure 2: An example of differing thumb and wrist orientations.